dzrhythm/aks-keyvault-certs/README.md

 9. Edit the [k8s-aspnetapp-all-in-one.yaml](k8s-aspnetapp-all-in-one.yaml) file:
    - Update the Deployment section with the registry path to your Docker `image`.
-   - Update the Deployment section with the name and id of your Key Vault in the `keyvaultname` and `tenantid` under the volumes configuration.
+   - Update the Deployment section with the name of your Key Vault and Azure Active Directory tenant ("Directory ID" on the Key Vault page in the portal) in the `keyvaultname` and `tenantid` under the volumes configuration.

 10. In a terminal get credentials to your cluster with `az aks get-credentials`.